KishanKancharagunta/Computer-Networks/32_data-comm_Routing.md

 - greedy method
 ![](fig/Dijkstra-2.png)

+# Routing Information Protocol (RIP)
+- based on the distance-vector routing algorithm

-# HW 9: Find the shortest path of following graph by Dijkstra algorithm (due date: 12/25)
+## HW 9: Find the shortest path of following graph by Dijkstra algorithm (due date: 12/25)
 ![](fig/Dijkstra-hw.png)
-# Project 2: Your implementation of Dijkstra algorithm (due date: 2018/1/1)
+## Project 2: Your implementation of Dijkstra algorithm (due date: 2018/1/1)
 - input: a matrix of above graph
 - output: each steps of the matrix changes when a new vertex added to the path.